Essential info if you’re thinking of visiting Japan - check out these insider tips

 Arriving in Kyushu by train

 You can take the bullet train (shinkansen) to Fukuoka from all parts of Japan.
 From Tokyo to Fukuoka takes around 5 hours by train.
-From Osaka to Fukuoka takes around 2.5 hours by train.
-From Kyoto to Fukuoka takes around 3 hours by train.
+From Osaka to Fukuoka takes 2.5 hours by train.
+From Kyoto to Fukuoka takes 3 hours by train.
 All shinkansen arrive at Hakata Station, which is the main railway station in Fukuoka.
 From Hakata Station you can continue by shinkansen onto Kumamoto (45 minutes) or Kagoshima in the south of Kyushu (1.5 hours).

 Driving to Kyushu